xian-network/XSC002/README.md

 - An adaptation of [EIP-2612](https://eips.ethereum.org/EIPS/eip-2612) for Xian.
 - Allows for a user to grant a spender a certain amount of tokens to spend on their behalf, without having to submit a transaction to the network.
+- Once permit is successfully called, the spender is granted an allowance, and can spend the users tokens as normal.

 ### How it works :